-VF Corporation is a global leader in the design, manufacture, marketing and distribution of branded lifestyle apparel, footwear and accessories.
-The Greensboro, North Carolina-based company’s largest brands are The North Face®, Vans®, Timberland®, Wrangler®, Lee® and Nautica®.
+VF Corporation, owner of many apparel and footwear brands including The North Face, Timberland, and Wrangler, is a global leader in the design, manufacture, marketing and distribution of branded lifestyle apparel, footwear and accessories.
 VF has committed to using 100% renewable energy at all owned and operated facilities globally by 2025.

 VMware, Inc. is committed to powering its global operations with 100% renewable electricity.
 The cloud computing company joins RE100 setting a target to achieve this by 2020.